bobtherobot/backup/README.md

 	chmod +x backup.sh

-Edit "backup.sh" and adujst the "locations" section to point to source and destination folders:
+Edit "backup.sh" and adjust the "locations" section to point to source and destination folders:

 	# Locations
 	# ----------------------------